Bardera Polytechnic: College skills training centers

 Initial enrollment was limited to 80 students who have either completed high school in previous years and or those who are mature adults who have had work experience relating to their interested fields of study.
 Some 30 students for continuing education were registered at the beginning of 2008–2009 school year as well.

 Bardera Polytechnic intends to fill the great need for educated citizens in the Jubba Regions and beyond.
 Similarly, Bardera Polytechnic plans to include its student body fast numbers of girls, as women have taken many leading roles at community services which have supported the betterment of the Somali people ever since the collapse of the central government.
 Women run many businesses and organizations in Somalia.
 Hospitals in Hargeisa, Bardera, Mogadishu, Kismayo, Belet Weyn and other large cities in Somalia currently employ mostly or exclusively female nurses, pharmacists, administrators and medical technicians as there are no trained doctors present in the country.

 Female contributions

 Somali female doctors and nurses are increasingly taking leadership roles at health centers throughout Somalia whether in the north, central or south.
 Dr. Hawa Abdi Dhiblawe is famous for simply being there for the greatly suffering people of Mogadishu.
 Another example is work done by a former nurse, Edna Adan, who established Edna Adan Maternity Hospital and with great success.
 A third such example brings us back to Bardera, two successive administrators of East Bardera Hospital were women.
 Nurse Lul Abdullahi Barre and the woman who succeeded her is Nurse Fardowsa Abdinur Hashi.

 Keeping this in mind, Bardera Polytechnic plans to recruit women and girls for all programs including administrative and training positions.
-Summar intake period which falls onto February–March will include 40 women out of 60 spaces available for various medical training programs.
+Summer intake period which falls onto February–March will include 40 women out of 60 spaces available for various medical training programs.